On a Theorem of Lov\'asz that $\hom(\cdot, H)$ Determines the Isomorphism Type of $H$: Abstract

 \section{Abstract}

 Graph homomorphism has been an important research topic since its introduction~\cite{Lovasz-1967}.
-Stated in the language of binary relational structures in this paper~\cite{Lovasz-1967}, Lov\'asz proved a fundamental theorem that the graph homomorphism function $G \mapsto \hom(G, H)$ for 0-1 valued $H$ (as the adjacency matrix of a graph) determines the isomorphism type of $H$.
-In the past 50 years various extensions have been proved by Lov\'asz and others~\cite{Lovasz-2006,Freedman-Lovasz-Schrijver-2007, Borgs-et-al,Schrijver-2009,Lovasz-Szegedy-2009}.
-These extend the basic 0-1 case to admit vertex and edge weights; but always with some restrictions such as all vertex weights must be positive.
+Stated in the language of binary relational structures in that paper~\cite{Lovasz-1967}, Lov\'asz proved a fundamental theorem that, for a graph $H$ given by its $0$-$1$ valued adjacency matrix, the graph homomorphism function $G \mapsto \hom(G, H)$ determines the isomorphism type of $H$.
+In the past 50 years various extensions have been proved by many researchers~\cite{Lovasz-2006,Freedman-Lovasz-Schrijver-2007, Borgs-et-al,Schrijver-2009,Lovasz-Szegedy-2009}.
+These extend the basic $0$-$1$ case to admit vertex and edge weights; but these extensions all have some restrictions such as all vertex weights must be positive.
 In this paper we prove a general form of this theorem where $H$ can have arbitrary vertex and edge weights.
-An innovative aspect is we prove this by a surprisingly simple and unified argument.
+A noteworthy aspect is that we prove this by a surprisingly simple and unified argument.
 This bypasses various technical obstacles and unifies and extends all previous known versions of this theorem on graphs.
-The constructive proof of our theorem can be used to make various complexity dichotomy theorems for graph homomorphism \emph{effective}, i.e., an algorithm such that for any $H$ either outputs a P-time algorithm solving $\hom(\cdot, H)$ or a P-time reduction from a canonical \#P-hard problem to $\hom(\cdot, H)$.
+The constructive proof of our theorem can be used to make various complexity dichotomy theorems for graph homomorphism \emph{effective} in the following sense: it provides an algorithm that for any $H$ either outputs a P-time algorithm solving $\hom(\cdot, H)$ or a P-time reduction from a canonical \#P-hard problem to $\hom(\cdot, H)$.